TheBeachLab/selfhosted/README.md

 <!-- vim-markdown-toc -->

-## Why am I doing that
+## Why am I doing this

 My name is Francisco, in french it means "free person" .
 Some people in life want performance, some other want reliability.
 The only thing I care about is freedom.
 To do what I want, when I want and how I want to.

-## Hardware
+## What hardware do you need

-My server is an oldie i3-3220 (4 cores?) @ 3.300GHz with 8GB RAM and 500GB SSD running Ubuntu Server 20.04 LTS.
+You will be surprised how low-tech this whole thing can go.
+Of course the better hardware you have the longer you will travel.
+But for most common needs like website, mail and so, any computer from 10 years ago will be fine.
+You can even use a raspberry py and have your server in your pocket!!
+My server is a 2015 Skylake i3-6100 (2 cores/4 threads) @ 3.700GHz with 8GB RAM and 500GB SSD running Ubuntu Server 20.04 LTS.
 It has a UPS power supply.
 The Internet line is a 600Mbps symmetric FTTH with dynamic IP address.

 - TODO: Convert a powerbank to 12V UPS for the router using a [Pololu Adjustable Boost Regulator 4-25V](https://www.pololu.com/product/799/specs)